When comparing corporate dentistry vs private practice work, which one is better for your dental student loans?

-I could give more examples, but the point is that if you’re even thinking about entering a partnership agreement, you should run the contract by an accountant used to valuing dental practices.
+I could give more examples, but the point is that if you’re even thinking about entering a partnership agreement, you should run the contract by an accountant used to valuing dental practices and look at far more than just salary information.
 Otherwise, how can you know that the agreement is fair to both parties?

-When you’re dealing with a sophisticated organization like a corporate dental group, any agreement you sign is likely to be biased against your interests without someone equally sophisticated in your corner.
+When you’re dealing with a sophisticated organization like a corporate dental group providing dental services, any agreement you sign is likely to be biased against your interests without someone equally sophisticated in your corner.

-Another concern I see with dentists who partner with DSOs is that they don’t want to take on so much debt to own a practice.
+Another concern I see with dentists who partner with DSOs is that they don’t want to take on so much debt to own dentist practices.
 They look at the $600,000 to $800,000 price tag of many solid practices and get squeamish.

 In terms of securing a practice loan, banks will be happy to give you most of what you could want, even with a bunch of dental student debt.
 The only issues I’ve seen are with loans for jumbo-sized operations (more than $2 million in revenue, then it might get tricky).

 Of course, you need to have a track record of at least a year with solid production history for a bank to feel comfortable.
 That said, getting capital to buy 100% of the practice you want will not be a problem.

 In terms of the fear of taking on more debt, I get it.
 You’re already feeling nauseous that you owe over $300,000 from dental school and you’d like to keep that debt as low as possible while increasing your private practice dentist salary rapidly.